smalltemples/test_product/README.md

 - We can use zod to validate the schema
 - Tried to simplify as much possible - but due to complexity of the logic, its been tricky to use single responsibility principle
 - Due to modularity, we can test each function independently
-- Did my best to consider all the scenarios and exge case for order entities
+- Did my best to consider all the scenarios and edge cases for order entities
-- Designed data strcuture first, types for differnt entities
+- Designed data strcuture first, types for differnt entities - contract desiging
-- As I am using cursor, so took help of intellisense for auto complete some times
+- As I am using cursor, took help of intellisense for auto complete some times
 - Unit tests mainly took help of cursor
 - Verified unit test are correct and all the logic tested